hummingbot/hummingbot-site/docs/blog/posts/the-orders-must-flow-from-trader-mobiwan/index.md

 #### Solution

-Marvin learned that maximising mining orders is more challenging than it seems.
+Marvin learned that maximizing mining orders is more challenging than it seems.
 He went back to [first principles](https://en.wikipedia.org/wiki/First_principle?ref=blog.hummingbot.org), reviewed several trading scenarios, and considered:

 1. Should he have mining orders for that scenario?
 2. If the answer was yes, did he have those orders in place?